Gabriella439/slides/namespaced-debruijn/slides.md

 λ(x : Natural) → λ(y : Natural) → Natural/isZero (Natural/subtract y x) == False
 ```

+<sup>†</sup> You also have to resolve imports before β-reducing the expression

 # Generalizing evaluation

-Morte and Dhall share the following features:

-* They are both interpreters
-* They are both strongly normalizing
-* They both support pretty-printing arbitrary syntax trees

-If you combine those three features, you can "evaluate" an expression by:
+Morte and Dhall both "evaluate" an expression by:

-* Normalizing the expression
+* β-reducing the expression
 * Pretty-printing the normalized expression

-Carefully note that you can evaluate and display arbitrary expressions
+Carefully note that this "generalized evaluation" works for arbitrary
+expressions

-You're not limited to evaluating expressions that return plain data
+You're not limited to evaluating expressions that return plain/inert data

-I use the term "normalization" to refer to this generalized evaluation

 # Normalization example